marco-lilek/mips_emulator/README.md

 # How to Install
-You'll need [python 3.4.3](https://www.python.org/downloads/) or better.
+You'll need [python 3.4.3](https://www.python.org/downloads/) or newer.

 The emulator also uses [bitstring](https://pypi.python.org/pypi/bitstring/3.1.3).
 In order to install it just execute the command `pip install bitstring`.